nh-server/switch-guide/docs/user_guide/all/partitioning_sd_syscfw.md

     - Your microSD card should now be accessible on your PC.
 If not, consult the warning message below.

 !!! warning "Your microSD card is not showing up"
     If your microSD card isn't showing up at all, ensure that you're using a USB cable capable of data transfer and that if you use Windows, Windows has assigned a drive letter to the FAT32 partition of your microSD card.
-If you still experience errors, join the <a href="https://discord.gg/C29hYvh" target="_blank">NH-Discord server</a> for support.
+If you still experience errors, join the [NH-Discord server](https://discord.gg/C29hYvh) for support.

 ![hekate-partitioning-emu](img/hekate-partitioning-sys.png)